 Let me illustrate a possible use of polynomial manipulation by a very old-school macro example: the simplest possible version of the Keynesian multiplier idea.
-Suppose that where Y_t is GDP, C_t is aggregate consumption and I_t is investment; $0 < \alpha < 1$ is the marginal propensity to consume.
+Suppose that where Y_t is GDP, C_t is aggregate consumption and I_t is investment; $0 < \alpha < 1$ is the marginal propensity to consume; note that, in this version of the Keynesian model, equation (5.8) defines consumption as a fraction of past income, as opposed to current income.